Steepest Descent on Affine-Conic Representable Manifolds with Boundary via Dual Ascent

-First-order optimization under arbitrary norms with Nesterov momentum (and weight decay) yields a universal critical batch size formula.
+First-order optimization under arbitrary norms with Nesterov momentum (and decoupled weight decay) yields a universal convergence bound.
+Our results generalize to norms not induced by inner products, and also considers batch size.

-First-order optimization under arbitrary norms with Nesterov momentum (and weight decay) yields a universal critical batch size formula.
+First-order optimization under arbitrary norms with Nesterov momentum (and decoupled weight decay) yields a universal critical batch size formula.
+The square root learning rate scaling rule with batch size also holds universally across all norms.

 To guarantee fast and robust model training, we can recast the optimization problem as steepest descent on Finsler-structured geometries.
 Here we show how to compute the optimal updates via dual ascent.